arri-cc/code-challenge/readme.md

 - 1 AWS Internet Gateway for the VPC
 - 1 AWS ELB for load balancing across instances
 - 1 VPC with 3 subnets, each in a different availability zone
+- 1 CloudFront distribution to an S3 bucket, restricted to us-east-1 based on availability of certain CloudFront features
 - 3 EC2 Instances, each deployed to different availability zones via an Auto Scaling Group

 Subnets: